diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 Phoenix has **node.js** as an [optional dependency](http://www.phoenixframework.org/docs/installation#section-node-js-5-0-0-), as it's required by Brunch, however Webpack also requires node.js, so make sure you have node.js installed as well.

-So let's create the new project without it:
+Let's create the new Phoenix project without Brunch:

 ```bash
 $ mix phoenix.new --no-brunch phoenix_trello